 The FHLBank System was created by the Federal Home Loan Bank Act of 1932 as a government sponsored enterprise to support mortgage lending and community investment.
-The System is composed of 11 regional banks which are privately capitalized and owned as cooperatives by their members.
-Their regional distribution enables each bank to focus on the distinct needs of their individual communities.
+The System consists of 11 regional FHLBanks, the Office of Finance, and the Council of Federal Home Loan Banks.

 For a quick 101 Fact Sheet on the FHLBank System, please click here.